Nina Lemon: Artistic Director

 Nina founded the company back in 2006 and leads our creative output and development.
 She is our resident playwright, director and facilitator as well as a qualified vocational assessor, leading the development and delivery of our full time actor development programme.
 Nina’s interests, as both an artist and an individual, lie in the furthering of human rights and she is particularly passionate about improving life changes for often marginalised groups including young people, disabled people and women and girls.

 Nina read Drama and Theatre Studies at Royal Holloway University and is currently researching a PhD at Central School of Speech and Drama exploring how plays can be used to change the way teenagers think and behave in intimate relationships.

 For two years Nina was part of the Nuffield Theatre’s playwriting group under the mentorship of National Theatre Studio founder John Burgess.

 Prior to founding Peer Productions, Nina has worked extensively as a director, writer and project manager in a wide range of artistic, community and educational settings.

 Outside of work, Nina is a mum to two beautiful, autistic daughters.

 Follow Nina on Twitter

 Like Nina on Facebook

 Ed Simpson: Managing Director

-Ed has recently joined Peer Productions and leads on our financial, strategic and project management.
+Ed leads on our financial, strategic and project management.
 Ed's background is as a producer, creative project manager and theatre director.
 He trained at Mountview Conservatoire and Brunel University and has worked for a variety of cultural and educational organisations including Theatre Royal Winchester, The Anvil, The Haymarket, Royal & Derngate and Hat Fair.